 Need to create tourism operations reality that the best tourist sites are elsewhere in Egypt.
-Alexandria has only 1-2 sites, so starting to work to attract expats in other ways (like conferences) but this means building hotels and other infrastructure.
+Alexandria has only 1-2 places, starting to attract ex-pats in other ways (like conferences), but this means building hotels and other infrastructure.

 Women - 1st deputy governor and district director ever in Egypt to be women are now here by this governor’s appointment

-Alexandria really doesn’t view people by gender, faith or race.
-They are Alexandrians and very proud of their diversity and of this identity being maintained at all costs.
+Alexandria doesn’t view people by gender, faith, or race.
+They are Alexandrians and very proud of their diversity and this identity being maintained at all costs.

 Youth Parliament - youth aren’t being constructive.
 They just want.
-They have this forum, but they just come with problems and not suggesting solutions, but the governor is trying to engage them.
+They have this forum, but they only come with problems and not suggesting solutions, but the governor is trying to engage them.

-Sewage: City is growing too fast and sewage is overflowing.
-Public Private Partnerships (PPP) model is the way to address this.
+Sewage: City is growing too fast, and sewage is overflowing.
+The Public-Private Partnerships (PPP) model is the way to address this.
 Not common in Egypt, but it’s a proven model in the rest of the world and should be used here.

-Trash: 100k of 15M / month is being paid by government to the trans contractor.
+Trash: 100k of 15M / month is being paid by the government to the trash contractor.
 Big deficit problem.

 lol: he fired a district head via WhatsApp

-Has 13k employees but has only meet 12 of them because the governor’s office was burned down and everyone is scattered.
-He only needs 10 people to get the job done.
+Has 13k employees but has only met 12 of them because the governor’s office was burned down and everyone is scattered.
+He only needs ten people to get the job done.

 Showcasing the work of Bibliotheca Alexandrina